sarvar-coder/weatherApp/README.md

 autolayout is mathematically constraints that apple uses dynamically layout and postions its views this is how our app able to render themselves with one set of definiton  on variety of differently sized devices

-today we're introduced how ios app can render themselves by using autolayout.
+today we introduced how ios app can render themselves by using autolayout.
 And how to use them rightly and pottentilally.

 ## Day 3
-This day content contains only shortcuts for using Xcode like pro and also saves time the way more productivity Due to this video is short and very easy to understand.
-So i skip this and go directly fourth day video.
+This day content contains only shortcuts for using Xcode like pro and also saves time the way more productivity

 ## Day 4
 Today's goal is Simplifying layout with Stackview.
 Therefore the content will be stackview and how to use them smartly.